Question: Why are you anonymous?

 Question: What kind of posts are you looking for?

 Answer: We’re looking for queer-positive posts that would be relevant to LGBTQ students and alumni at PHC.
-Commentary on LGBTQ news, encouragement for closeted students, analysis of queer theory or theology, or personal testimonies of your interactions with PHC are all potentially great post material.
-We welcome posts from those outside of the LGBTQ and/or PHC communities.
+Commentary on LGBTQ news, encouragement for closeted students, analysis of queer theory or theology, or personal stories of your interactions with PHC staff and students are all potentially great post material.
+We also welcome posts from those outside of the LGBTQ and/or PHC communities.
 If you’re unsure whether your post would fit on QPHC, just ask us.

 If you have a good question that we did not address in this FAQ page, email it to queerphc[at]gmail[dot]com, and we will add it.